-Taking the above in the order here given, we have, first, two peculiar genera of flycatchers, a family confined to the Old World, but extending over the Pacific as far as the Marquesas Islands.
+Taking the above in the order here given, we have, first, two peculiar genera of true flycatchers, a family confined to the Old World, but extending over the Pacific as far as the Marquesas Islands.
 Next we have two peculiar genera (with four species) of honeysuckers, a family confined to the Australian region, and also ranging over all the Pacific Islands to the Marquesas.
-We now come to the most important group of birds in the Sandwich Islands, comprising five peculiar genera, and eleven or twelve species, which are believed to form a peculiar family allied to the Oriental flower-peckers (Diceidæ), and perhaps remotely to the American greenlets (Vireonidæ), or tanagers (Tanagridæ).
+We now come to the most important group of birds in the Sandwich Islands, comprising seven or eight peculiar genera, and twenty-two species which are believed to form a peculiar family allied to the Oriental flower-peckers (Diceidæ), and perhaps remotely to the American greenlets (Vireonidæ), or tanagers (Tanagridæ).
 They possess singularly varied beaks, some having this organ much thickened like those of finches, to which family some of them have been supposed to belong.
 In any case they form a most peculiar group, and cannot be associated with any other known birds.
 The last species, and the only one not belonging to a peculiar genus, is the Hawaiian crow, belonging to the almost universally distributed genus Corvus.

-On the whole, the affinities of these birds are, as might be

-expected, chiefly with Australia and the Pacific Islands; but they exhibit in the buzzard, one of the owls, and perhaps in some of the Drepanididæ, slight indications of very rare or very remote communication with America.
+On the whole, the affinities of these birds are, as might be expected, chiefly with Australia and the Pacific Islands; but they exhibit in the buzzard, one of the owls, and perhaps in some of the Drepanididæ, slight indications of very rare or very remote communication with America.
 The amount of speciality is, however, wonderful, far exceeding that of any other islands; the only approach to it being made by New Zealand and Madagascar, which have a much more varied bird fauna and a smaller proportionate number of peculiar genera.
+The Galapagos, among the true oceanic islands, while presenting many. peculiarities have only four out of the ten genera of Passeres peculiar.
 These facts undoubtedly indicate an immense antiquity for this group of islands, or the vicinity of some very ancient land (now submerged), from which some portion of their peculiar fauna might be derived.
+For further details as to the affinities and geographical distribution of the genera and species, the reader must consult Mr. Scott Wilson's work The Birds of the Sandwich Islands, already alluded to.

-Reptiles.-The only other vertebrate animals are two lizards.
-One of these is a very widespread species, Ablepharus pacilo-pleurus, said by Dr. Günther to be found in Timor, Australia, the Samoa Islands, and the Sandwich Islands.
-It seems hardly likely that such a range can be due to natural causes.
+Rcptilcs.-The only other vertebrate animals are two lizards.
+One of these is a very widespread species, Ablepharus pæcilopleurus, ranging from the Pacific Islands to West Africa.
 The other is said to form a peculiar genus of geckoes, but both its locality and affinities appear to be somewhat doubtful.